-It is recommended that people aged 65 years and over be vaccinated against pneumococcal and influenza diseases.
+It is recommended that people aged 65 years and over be vaccinated against influenza.

-Influenza (available from mid-April each year) and pneumococcal vaccines are also available to the following groups:
+Influenza vaccines are available now to the following groups.

 Free influenza vaccines are available for:

-- all children from six months to less than five years of age (State funded)
+- all children from six months to less than five years of age (Government funded)

 - pregnant women at any stage of pregnancy (influenza and whooping cough vaccination can be given at the same time or at different times during pregnancy).
-More information about whooping cough and influenza vaccination for pregnant women is available here
+More information about whooping cough and influenza vaccination for pregnant women is available on the Queensland Health website

 - all Aboriginal and Torres Strait Islander people aged 6 months and over

-- individuals aged six months and over with medical conditions which increase the risk of influenza disease complications (for a full list go to NCIRS Influenza Vaccines Fact Sheet)
+- individuals aged six months and over with medical conditions which increase the risk of influenza disease complications (for a full list of medical conditions visit the Australian Immunisation Handbook website)

 - persons 65 years and older.